mauler/nscms/README.md

 This is a personal project that holds a lot of tools, utils, abstract models.. that are reusable on my own projects.

 There is no itention to became a helper lib or something special.
+It's only for personal trainning purpose.

 django-ckeditor improvements